Nexfinity/CakeyBot-Wiki/en/feature/tags.md

 # Limitations/Restrictions

 * You can't have duplicate tags with the same name
+* Tag names are limited to 255 characters
 * Tags are also limited to Discord's message character limit
 * @User, @Role and @Everyone/@Here mentions are completely disabled in tags